Coleman D. Ross

 • Find ways of engaging program participants to take on important Hartford community leadership roles for the future.

-My Leadership Greater Hartford experience was the catalyst for my initial volunteer involvement in the Hartford-area Boy Scout council and the numerous leadership roles that I have held in Scouting.
+My Leadership Greater Hartford experience was the catalyst for my initial volunteer involvement in the Hartford-area Boy Scout council and the numerous leadership roles that I have subsequently held in Scouting.